CBICA/BrainMaGe/README.md

 - Add CCA for post-processing
 - Add link to CaPTk as suggested mechanism for preprocessing (can refer to ```BraTSPipeline``` application)
 - Test on CPU
+- Put option to write logs to specific files in output directory
 - Please post any requests as issues on this repository or send email to software@cbica.upenn.edu

 ## Contact